irskep/summertunes/Readme.md

 # install mpv on your platform
 brew install mpv

-# install beets globally
+# install beets from master and web plugin dependencies
-pip install beets
+pip install -r requirements.txt
 # this file does not exist for you. add a lastFM: "API_KEY" entry
 # to get album art.
 echo "export default {};" > client/apiKeys.js